wythe0513/boilerplate/source/Starbucks.md

 - Those series of figures show that the shape of customer population distribution looks like a normal distribution.
 More populated ages are 40-60 and younger people are less.
 Also, male are more populated than females.
 Very personal impression, It is a bit strange for me.
 In Japan, where I live, the situation is the opposite, Starbucks is popular for younger(students) and female people.
 It is not so popular for 50s man to have a cafe in Starbucks.
 - The average income level for females is larger than male generally.
 - The distribution trend of the customer population between female and male are close.
 - The average amount spent for females is more than male in most ages, while the population of male is bigger than female.
-At the same time, numbers of offer complete hence reward gained for female are larger than male.
+At the same time, numbers of offers  completed hence reward gained for females are larger than male.
 - As a particular trend, a group of the older generation(90s) of male spend significantly larger amounts that is deviated from a general trend.
 They are maybe very loyal customers.
 - Offers of any kind may not make a big impact on their action to buy although it is difficult to say about this from those data.
+- The customers with less interest in offers(less than 40% of offers completed to the offer received((lower 25% boundary of total customers who made transaction))  has a particular feature that is the significant larger number of male compare to that of total customers.
 - In summary, it is fair to say that a more favorable target with higher possibility to respond to offers are females of 30s to 50s ages with higher incomes.

 ### 2. Machine Learning approach